-Definition and explanation
+Definition and Explanation

 To accomplish this separation, it is necessary to allocate the cost of the package of assets among the separate items in accordance with some logical allocation basis.

-In the event that the total cost exceeds the total market value of the identifiable assets when an entire company is being purchased, there is evidence that goodwill exists, and this allocation procedure should not be used.
+If the total cost exceeds the total market value of the identifiable assets when an entire company is being purchased, there is evidence that goodwill exists, and this allocation procedure should not be used.